-- (A) A player in a Standard Magic tournament has 59 cards listed on her decklist when the minimum is 60. - (B) A player in an Extended Magic tournament lists Tolarian Academy (a banned card) on his decklist. - (C) A player in a Constructed Pokémon tournament lists five Professor Oaks on her decklist when a maximum of four is allowed.
+- (A) A player in a Standard Magic tournament has 59 cards listed on her decklist when the minimum is 60. - (B) A player in an Extended Magic tournament lists Skullclamp (a banned card) on his decklist. - (C) A player in an REL 3 Magic tournament has a 56-card decklist.
+His actual deck contains 60 cards, with four Psychatogs not listed.

 The decklist is the ultimate guide to a player's deck.
 If the decklist is illegal, the player is considered to have an illegal deck, regardless of the physical contents of his or her deck.
 However, because the majority of illegal decklists are due to clerical error, it is not in the best interest of the event to disqualify a player for an illegal decklist.
+Whenever possible, it is best to correct the decklist to match the players actual deck.
 To maintain tournament integrity, the DCI recommends that tournament officials verify the legality of all decklists as soon as possible, preferably before the beginning of round 2.
 At all RELs, judges and other tournament officials must be vigilant about reminding players before the tournament begins of the consequences of submitting an illegal decklist.

-At all RELs, the basic procedure is to correct a player's decklist so it is legal and let the player continue playing in the tournament with a deck matching the corrected decklist.
-Any excess cards (cards violating a maximum number of cards restriction) or illegal cards should be removed from the decklist.
-Then, if cards need to be added to make the decklist legal, the player should add only basic resources like basic lands (for Magic) or basic energy (for Pokémon).
-For example, a player in a Standard Magic tournament has submitted a 58-card decklist with five Disenchants.
-Since there is a four-of-a-kind limit, one of the Disenchants must be removed.
-Now, the decklist contains only 57 cards, so three basic lands of the player's choice are added to meet the 60-card minimum.
-In addition, the player receives either a game or a match loss, depending on the REL (see the penalty chart below).
-If the submitted decklist consisted of 61 cards, no basic land would be added since the decklist was legal after the removal of the extra Disenchant.
+At all RELs, the basic procedure is to correct a player's decklist so it is legal and then let the player continue playing in the tournament with a deck matching the corrected decklist.
+Any excess cards (cards violating a maximum-number-of-cards restriction) or illegal cards should be removed from the decklist.
+If a player has a legal deck after these possible corrections, the decklist should be corrected to match the deck.
+Then, if cards need to be added to make the deck legal, the player should add only basic resources, such as basic lands (for the Magic game).

+For example, a player in a Standard Constructed Magic tournament has submitted a 58-card decklist with five Naturalizes.
+Because there is a four-of-a-kind limit on any one card, one of the Naturalizes must be removed.
+Now the decklist contains only 57 cards, so three basic lands of the player's choice are added to meet the 60-card minimum.
+However, if the player's actual deck contained only four Naturalizes and also three Terrors which were left off of the decklist, the three Terrors would be added to the decklist and the player would be allowed to continue with his or her deck unmodified.

+If the submitted decklist consisted of 61 cards with five Naturalizes listed, one Naturalize would be removed from the deck.
+No basic land would be added, because the decklist was legal after the removal of the extra Naturalize.